 Art is a place in the curriculum where students simultaneously use hands, heart, eyes and mind.
 The art program seeks ultimately to heighten visual perception.
 The program focuses on providing guidance that encourages creativity, critical thinking skills, self-expression, and mastery of techniques, building a foundation on which to grow.
 Students are encouraged to observe the world around them while weaving the studio experiences in and around classrooms curriculum and focus/theme.
 The curriculum will be used as a springboard for creating visual statements while introducing different mediums/materials, investigating other periods and cultures, and reinforcing art elements and principles.
 Children are encouraged to express themselves through the manipulation of various mediums such as clay, charcoal, acrylics, watercolor, and pastels.

-The Spanish language program at Jarrow is designed to stimulate your child’s natural interest in language, culture and communication.
+The Spanish language program at Jarrow is designed to stimulate your child’s natural interest in language, culture, and communication.
 A multi-sensory teaching approach is used in order to appeal to a variety of learning styles.
 Children learn Spanish through the use of instruments, movement, songs, games, puppets, models, pictures, visuals, flashcards, manipulative and Spanish books.
-At the Primary level students learn basic commands, colors, shapes, animals, songs, and numbers.
+At the Primary level, students learn basic commands, colors, shapes, animals, songs, and numbers.
 The Junior and Senior Elementary classes learn how to answer basic questions, count into the thousands, tell time, use formal commands, express emotion, and comment on the weather.
-They also develop a h2 foundation of verbs, nouns and adjectives.
-Each month a different unit is covered such as the classroom, the school, town, state, country, world, universe etc. Additionally, the senior el. class maintains a Spanish notebook of vocabulary and grammar lessons covered in class.
+They also develop a foundation of verbs, nouns, and adjectives.
+Each month a different unit is covered such as the classroom, the school, town, state, country, world, universe etc. Additionally, the Upper Elementary class maintains a Spanish notebook of vocabulary and grammar lessons covered in class.
 Both classes are taught predominantly in Spanish.

 The awareness children begin to develop through the acquisition of a foreign language reinforces the Montessori’s goal of “education for peace.”
 This idea of “education for peace” is central to the mission of Jarrow’s Spanish Program.
 It creates a foundation for children to become engaged, culturally aware individuals in an increasingly interdependent world.